Abdur Rahman Fahad

 Course: CSE471,472 - Machine Learning

-Built a model using InceptionV3 transfer learning to classify rice crop diseases and pests from field images collected in Bangladesh rice fields.
+Built a model using InceptionV3 transfer learning to classify rice crop diseases and pests from images collected in Bangladesh rice fields.
 The dataset included categories like BLB, Brown Spot, Neck Blast, Sheath Blight Rot, Stem Borer, along with healthy plant samples.

 Rice Disease Demo